 With all the buzz about Lyme disease, discovering a tick on your skin is scary.
 Don’t panic!
 A set of fine-tipped tweezers will take care of the bugger.
 Follow these CDC-approved steps.

 - Grab the tick with tweezers, keeping them close to the skin.

 - Pull upward with even pressure.

 - Don’t twist or move abruptly.
 This can crush the tick and leave the mouth.

-- Clean the bite with iodine, rubbing alcohol, or
+- Clean the bite with iodine, rubbing alcohol, or soap and water.

 - Dunk the tick in alcohol or flush down the toilet.

 If a rash or fever crops up, visit the doctor immediately.2

 Sports, accidents, and clumsiness are common causes of bruises and sprains.
 You can treat it at home, but if the pain is extra bad, you’ll eventually want to see the doctor.3

 - Follow the RICE method.
 Rest and avoid using the injured body part.